Crafty9813/Raspi-Apriltag-Follower/README.md

-My Raspberry Pi robot that is autonomous by following AprilTags based on IDs and also uses YOLO so it can follow and pick up certain objects and give them to people.
+My autonomous Raspberry Pi robot that listens to voice commands (speech recognition) using a Vosk model and uses YOLO object recognition to pick up objects (like a water bottle) and deliver them to people.
+Also can follow fiducial markers like AprilTags based on IDs.
 Keyboard control for teleop.
 <img width="352" height="331" alt="photo of my raspi robot" src="https://github.com/user-attachments/assets/7b5f4930-5bf9-41e4-a595-5253af2bb924" />